-The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car payments, child support, etcetera.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our Mortgage Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualifying Calculator.

-Don't forget these are just guidelines.
-We will be thrilled to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how much you can afford.

 At Channel Mortgage LLC, we answer questions about qualifying all the time.
 Give us a call at (718) 639-9500.